Dafnik/setup-node-pnpm/README.md

           # Node version to install
           node: 18

-          # Changes the working dir of pnpm install and pnpm-lock.yaml lookup location
+          # Changes pnpm-lock.yaml lookup location and the work directory of "pnpm install" if enabled
           cwd: "."

           # Runs "pnpm install" in working directory